habi/EAWAG-manuscript/manuscript.md

 ### Micro-computed tomography

 X-ray microtomography is a valuable tool to gain insights into the inner structure of very diverse samples, namely for specimens related to research done in the biomedical sciences.
-Microtomographic imaging has been employed as a method of choice to nondestructively assess the morphology of different kind of fishes, large and smal [@Ford2023]..
+Microtomographic imaging has been employed as a method of choice to nondestructively assess the morphology of different kind of fishes, large and small [@Ford2023]..
 For a small overview of analyses which are possible with X-ray microtomographic imaging in relation to fish biology and morphology, see prior work of the authors of this manuscript [@doi:10.1371/journal.pone.0228333; @doi:10.1093/iob/obac022; @Ford2023] or other authors [@https://osf.io/ecmz4].

 Depending on the structures of interest, biomedical samples are often tomographically scanned after the tissue/sample has been stained with a contrast agent, most often employing contrast agents containing heavy metals.